 Ventilation plays a big part in the safety of indoor events.
 While you may not already know it, the airflow on planes is good and effective – it’s a combination of filtered air and outside air.
 On average, all the air on a plane is fully exchanged every three minutes while in-flight.

-The air filters used on planes are also effective, capturing nearly all airborne particles that pass through the filters.
+The air filters used on planes are also effective, capturing nearly all airborne particles that pass through the filters, which may lower your chance of catching COVID-19 on an airplane.
 But it’s still important to wear masks to prevent breathing in particles before they make it to the filtration system.